Quadratic differentials as stability conditions: Quadratic differentials

 The stack $\Quad(g,\m)$ is the Zariski open subset of $\mathcal{H}(g,m)$ consisting of sections with simple zeroes disjoint from the points $p_i$.
 Since $\Mod(g,d)$ is connected of dimension $3g-3+d$, the stack $\Quad(g,\m)$ is either empty, or is smooth and connected of dimension $n$.

 The final step is to show that the automorphism groups of the relevant quadratic differentials are finite.
-This claim is clear if $g\geq 1$ or $d\geq 3$, because the same property holds for $\Mod(g,d)$.
+This claim is clear if $g\geq 1$ or $d\geq 3$, because the same property holds for $\Mod(g,d)$ (a curve of genus $g\geq 2$ has a finite automorphism group; a curve of genus $1$ has finitely many automorphisms fixing a given point).
 When $g=0$ the claim is also clear if the total number of critical points is $\geq 3$.
 Since there is at least one pole, and the number of zeroes is $\sum m_i-4$, the only other possibilities are polar types $(1,3)$, $(4)$, $(5)$ and $(2,2)$.

 In the first three of these cases there is a single quadratic differential up to equivalence, namely $\phi= z^k\, dz^{\tensor 2}$ with $k=-1,0,1$ respectively.
 The corresponding automorphism groups are $\{1\}$, $\Z_2\ltimes\C$ and $\Z_3$ respectively.
 In the remaining case $(2,2)$ the possible differentials are $\phi=r\,dz^{\tensor 2}/z^2$ for $r\in \C^*$.
 Each of these differentials has automorphism group $\Z_2\ltimes\C^*$.
 By Definition \ref{gm}(c), a GMN differential must have a zero or a simple pole; this exactly excludes the troublesome cases $(2,2)$ and $(4)$. \end{pf}